stolencatkarma/CataclysmLD/README.md

 A multiplayer rewrite of Cataclysm: Dark Days Ahead in python.

-1-24-19 update - This codebase is moving to a more mud-style clientless telnet system where player's will connect
-                 to the game using a telnet or MUD client.

 ----

 A playable release is coming soon and will follow an episodic pattern, with each release adding more: